nighthawkcoders/pages_java/review.md

 ### Tech Talk 0
-1. Menu built with Data Structure

-* The great find was Runnable (courtesy of Chenxin), this greatly reduced implementation.
+* Menu built with Data Structure.
+The great find was Runnable (courtesy of Chenxin), this greatly reduced implementation.
 Here is the data structure with Lambda Runnable initialization.

 ```java
   // Row initialize